jwaang/orbit-track/frontend/README.md

 - **Token Table**:
   - Lists the user’s favorited tokens (if any).
   - Allows adding/removing favorites (via `addFavoriteToken` or `removeFavoriteToken`) if the user is connected.

 ---

+## Wallet Connection and Account Creation

+When a user connects their wallet on the `/trending` or `/favorites` page, the app:

+1. Calls `createUserWithPublicKey` to create (or retrieve) the user’s account in the database.
+2. Stores the public key in `localStorage` to avoid repeated creation calls.

+---

+## VirtualizedDataTable and Limitations

+- **Pagination & Infinite Scroll**:
+  - Supports pagination (up to 10 pages) to align with the CoinGecko API’s data limits.
+  - Uses infinite scroll to load additional pages.
+  - **Toast Notification**: If the user attempts to load more than 10 pages, a toast message appears indicating no more data is available.

+- **Large Data Sets**:
+  - Utilizes table virtualization to efficiently render large lists of tokens, keeping the UI responsive.

+- **Favorite Token Limit**:
+  - The `getMultipleTokens` query can only handle up to 30 tokens due to CoinGecko’s API limits.
+  - A user can therefore only favorite **up to 30 tokens**.
+  - **Toast Notification**: If the user tries to exceed the 30-token favorite limit, a toast message appears, preventing any further additions.

+---